temporalio/helm-charts/README.md

 helm install -f values/values.cloudsqlproxy.yaml temporaltest . --timeout 900s
 ```

-### Install with your own ElasticSearch
+### Install with your own Elasticsearch

-You might already be operating an instance of ElasticSearch that you want to use with Temporal.
+You might already be operating an instance of Elasticsearch that you want to use with Temporal.

 To do so, fill in the relevant configuration values in `values.elasticsearch.yaml`, and pass the file to 'helm install'.